submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### New features

+* Service Discovery now propagates the session affinity information from the exported service to the aggregated `ServiceImport`.

 ### Other changes

 * Fixed an issue with Service Discovery that caused significant latencies when exporting a large number of service.